guppy57/SideChat/tasks/tasks-prd-sidechat-llm-sidebar.md

   - [ ] 5.14 Add network connectivity checks
   - [ ] 5.15 Implement conversation context management
   - [ ] 5.16 Add token counting and usage tracking
-  - [ ] 5.17 Add a copy to clipboard button underneath the chats for LLMs and for the chats the user sends
   - [ ] 5.18 Add a retry button to retry the LLM-api request for LLM produced chats

 - [ ] 6.0 Create settings and customization features